K.J. Osborn Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Matchup vs. Los Angeles

-- The 209.9 yards per game the Chargers are allowing through the air makes them the NFL's third-ranked pass defense.
+- The 209.9 yards per game the Chargers are giving up through the air makes them the NFL's third-ranked pass defense.

-- The Chargers' defense is second in the league, giving up 1.3 passing touchdowns per game.
+- At 1.3 passing TDs conceded per game, the Chargers defense is ranked second in the league.

 Recent Performances

-- In last week's matchup with the Ravens, Osborn hauled in one pass for 20 yards (20 yards per reception) while being targeted two times.
+- In last week's outing against the Ravens, Osborn was targeted two times, picking up 20 yards on one reception (averaging 20 yards per grab).

-- Osborn has racked up 108 yards during his last three games (36.0 receiving yards per game) with one touchdown, reeling in nine balls on 12 targets.
+- During his last three games, Osborn's nine grabs (on 12 targets) have led to 108 receiving yards (36.0 per game) and one touchdown.

 Osborn's Minnesota Teammates